py-lama/devlama/README.md

 1. Connect to the Ollama server running on `localhost:11434`
 2. Check if the requested model is available
+3. **Automatically install the model** if it's not available and auto-install is enabled
-3. **Automatically select an available model** if the requested one isn't found
+4. **Automatically select an available model** if the requested one isn't found
-4. Use the best available model for code generation
+5. Use the best available model for code generation
-5. Fall back to alternative models if needed
+6. Fall back to alternative models if needed
-6. Display a progress spinner with elapsed time during code generation
+7. Display a progress spinner with elapsed time during code generation

 ### Setting Up Ollama